zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 This example also prints the hash code of each key.
 Besides this change, notice that we only had to make a change in one place to use a HashMap instead of a TreeMap.
-This is the convenience of programming to implementations.
+This is the convenience of programming to interfaces.

 ## Exercise
 Write a program that first prompts the user to enter a list of city names, one